How to find memory leaks in Delphi?

 If the application is built with the help of the command line, then in order to generate stack frames compiler switch -$W+ should be specified.

 More complete and correct information about leaks can be obtained by disabling optimization.
-Click on Project - Project Options, go to Building - Delphi Compiler - Compiling and set Code Generation - Optimization to false:
+Click on Project - Project Options, go to Building - Delphi Compiler - Compiling, set Code Generation - Optimization to false and Debugging - Use debug .dcus to true:

 If the application is built with the help of the command line, then in order to disable optimization, compiler switch -$O- must be specified.